 Benzene Target Health Values: Due to its toxicity, the WHO has not defined a threshold value below which there is no health hazard due to benzene exposure.

 Benzene Environmental Health Standard: In Israel, the daily environmental standard is set to 1.2 parts per billion (PPB), meaning that values above this level violate the law.
-Note that this does not refer to a single value of 1.2 PPB but rather a daily average (of 288 samples measured every 5 minutes).
+Note that this does not refer to a single value of 1.2 PPB but rather to a daily average (of 288 samples measured every 5 minutes).

 Particulate Matter: PM10, PM2.5

 Particulate matter (PM) stands for mixtures of tiny solid or liquid droplets in the air containing hundreds of different materials, such as metals, black carbon, ammonia, sulfates, nitrates, and soil particles.
-The particles vary greatly in size and shape.
+The particles vary significantly in size and shape.
 While the naked eye can see some particles, such as dust, dirt, soot, and smoke, others, such as PM10 and PM2.5, are so small we can only detect them with a microscope.
 (For perspective, the average human hair is roughly 70 micrometers.)

-Source: Particulate matter is primarily created by the complex reactions of sulfur dioxide, nitrogen oxides and other pollutants emitted by transportation, power plants and industries.
+Source: Particulate matter is primarily created by the complex reactions of sulfur dioxide, nitrogen oxides, and other pollutants emitted by transportation, power plants, and industries.